Flashforge Guider 3 Series 3D printers are available to order from Oct. 20, 2022

 More features

-Guider 3 3D printers are equipped with two types of build plate: a glass plate and a flexible steel plate.
-Makers can make different choices when printing with different filaments.
-Glass plate, with super smooth and flat plate surface, ensures the first layer of printed models much smoother; just using a shovel to easily to take off models.
-Flexible steel plate is a magnetic one that can be easily adsorbed and removed from the bottom build platform.
+Guider 3 3D printers with two types of build plate: a glass plate and a flexible steel plate.
+Glass plate ensures the first layer of printed models much smoother; just using a shovel to easily to take off models.
+Flexible steel plate is magnetic, easily adsorbed and removed from the build platform.
 It can be bent slightly to take off big models.

 Guider 3 Plus comes with two well-sealed compartments, functioning as two filament drying boxes.
-Filaments using on Guider 3 Plus are kept in sealed and dry environment, preventing from getting moist whether during printing or not.
+Filaments can be kept in sealed and dry environment, preventing from getting moist whether during printing or not.

 About Flashforge